desty2k/noisy/README.md

 A Python script that generates random HTTP/DNS traffic noise in the background while you go about your regular web browsing, to make your web traffic data less valuable for selling and for extra obscurity.

-This fork supports Home Assistant MQTT integration auto discovery.
+This fork supports Home Assistant MQTT integration.
 After successfull connection, Noisy will be available as a Home Assistant switch.

 ![](<images/ha.jpg>)